-The Chef Automate Integration App for ServiceNow integrates Chef Automate with ServiceNow.
+The Chef Automate Integration App for ServiceNow, also called the Integration App, integrates Chef Automate with ServiceNow.
 This app is a ServiceNow-certified scoped application available from the ServiceNow store.
 It integrates existing Chef Automate infrastructure and compliance functionality with ServiceNow enterprise services.
 Once installed and configured, this integration enables Chef Automate to create and update a ServiceNow Configuration Management Database (CMDB) with data from nodes managed by Chef Automate.
 Chef Automate aggregates information about infrastructure nodes, the Chef Infra Client runs, and Chef Compliance scans, helping you monitor your infrastructure in real time.

-The ServiceNow instance must be reachable on port 443 from Chef Automate.
+- The ServiceNow instance is reachable on port 443.

 Required ServiceNow Plugins

 Install following ServiceNow plugins from the Service Management dashboard:

 - System Import Sets

 - Configuration Management for Scoped Apps (com.snc.cmdb.scoped) 1.0.0.

 Get the app from the ServiceNow store and then install it to your account from the Service Management dashboard.

 To see your data in ServiceNow, you need to create a data feed for Chef Automate.
 You can set up the data feed either in Chef Automate or in ServiceNow.